Kingsley31/container-infra/nerdctl/README.md

 This script provides a simple and **secure** way to log in to the GitHub Container Registry (GHCR) using `nerdctl` on any VPS.

-## Why use this script?
+## 🔥 Features

-- Automates the `nerdctl login` command so you don't have to look it up each time.
+- Automates the `nerdctl login` command so you don't have to remember it.
-- Securely prompts for your GitHub Personal Access Token (PAT) without displaying it on screen.
+- Securely prompts for your GitHub Personal Access Token (PAT) (hidden input).
-- Can be reused on any new VPS server via SSH.
+- Auto-installs required dependencies (`jq`, `golang-docker-credential-helpers`).
+- Smartly configures a **credential helper**:
+  - Uses `secretservice` if a desktop environment and DBus are available.
+  - Falls back to `store` (works on headless VPS servers).

+This ensures your credentials are never stored unencrypted in `config.json`.

 ------------------------------------------------------------------------

-## Requirements
+## 🛠 Requirements

 - **nerdctl** must be installed on the VPS.
-- A GitHub **Personal Access Token (PAT)** with the following scopes:
+- A GitHub **Personal Access Token (PAT)** with scopes:
-  - `read:packages` → if you only want to pull images.
+  - `read:packages` → to pull images.
-  - `write:packages` → if you also want to push images.
+  - `write:packages` → to push images.
-  - `delete:packages` → optional, if you want to delete packages.
+  - `delete:packages` → optional, to delete packages.

 ------------------------------------------------------------------------

-## Installation
+## 📦 Installation

 1. Copy the script to your VPS: